Ritsu-Okazaki/unit2-project/main.md

 ### 2. Pushing sensor measurements data promptly

+To meet **SC#1**, we needed to read measurements at a constant interval which depicts the transition over 48 hours.
+For accurate representation of the change in environment, we set the interval to be one minute.
 To record 48 hours of consecutive data with an interval of one minute, we needed to have a program which sends measurements with accurate frequency.
 We first tried to use `time.sleep(60)` inside a loop, which suspends the following lines by the value given, just like below[^10].
 ```.py
 while True:
     # Sending process comes here